the4rchangel/the4rchangel.github.io/_posts/2025-11-06-forensic-analysis-manler-cc-crypto-theft.md

 Those thirteen payment endpoints I found earlier?
 Each one likely maps to a different attacker wallet address stored server-side.
 The parameter `p` (like `p=53` or `p=y264`) probably tells the server which wallet to use.

 I tried to find the actual wallet addresses in the client-side code, but they weren't there.
-The attackers are smart—they store the wallet addresses server-side in the `/pay.php` script or a database.
+The attackers are smart, they store the wallet addresses server-side in the `/pay.php` script or a database.
 This means:

 - They can change addresses without updating client code
 - Addresses aren't visible in browser dev tools